CharBar3/CharBar3/README.md

-## Hi there 👋 My name is Charles!
+# Hi there 👋 My name is Charles!

-I'm a Softwanre Engineer
+I'm a Full Stack Software Engineer.

+My most **AND** least favorite thing about technology is there is so much to learn.
+I want to know everything there is to know about web development but I don't have enough time on this planet to learn it all.
+Despite this fact I've narrowed down some fantastic choices to focus on!

+## My Current Stack

+### Frontend

+1. React.js
+2. Next.js
+3. Material UI
+4. TypeScript
+5. Flutter
+6. Dart

+### Backend

+1. Firebase
+3. Express.js

+I've also done some work with Django/Python but those are currently on the back burner!

 If you're interested in chatting here is how to reach me 📫